aeturrell/coding-for-economists/code-best-practice.md

 (code-best-practice)=
 # Tips for Better Coding

 In this chapter, you'll learn some of the easiest and most impactful tips for better coding.
+This chapter has benefitted from the [Clean Code In Python](https://testdriven.io/blog/clean-code-python/) guide by Nik Tomazic and the UK Government Statistical Service's [Quality Assurance of Code for Analysis and Research](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html) guidance (which is well worth checking out).

+As this is the bare bones of best practice coding, we won't cover some very important but more complex topics, such as reproducibility, testing, and version control, here.

-There are many ways to write equally valid code and, over the years, software developers have worked out ways that help to make writing, using, debugging, and reading code more fun and certainly more efficient. **Following these best practice tips will save you hours, and hours, and *hours* of time.**
+There are many ways to write equally valid code and, over the years, software developers have worked out ways that help to make writing, using, debugging, and reading code more fun and certainly more efficient. **Following these best practice tips will save you hours and *hours* of time.**

 ![Code quality 2](https://imgs.xkcd.com/comics/code_quality_2.png)

 Remember, most of the time, you are going to be writing code that someone else will read (most probably it will be future you), or that you'll need to run again.
 So you may think that by cutting out some of these practices that you'll save time, but it depends how heavily you discount your future time!
 It's almost always worth it to follow best practices.

-As this is the bare bones of best practice for research. we won't cover some very important but more complex topics, such as reproducibility, testing, and version control, here.
+If you follow the guidelines in this chapter you will find that your code will be:

+ - easier to understand
+ - more efficient
+ - easier to maintain, scale, debug, and refactor

-## Code in style
+## Code in Style

 The first thing to think about is code style, ie the way you write equivalent valid code.

+Feeling lazy?
+Don't worry, because in the next chapter we'll find out how to get the computer to apply style to your code *automatically*.

 Python has a whole set of conventions about good style called ['PEP8'](https://www.python.org/dev/peps/pep-0008/), which it's worth taking a quick look at.
-It includes advice like indentation should always be 4 spaces per level and to surround top-level function and class definitions with two blank lines.
+It includes advice like indentation should always be 4 spaces (not tabs) per level and that you should surround top-level function and class definitions with two blank lines.

+Most programming languages have a style guide, or at least some conventions!
+PEP8 is not the only Python style guide around: another popular one is the [Google style guide](https://google.github.io/styleguide/pyguide.html).
+But PEP8 is the most popular.

 Learning *all* of the PEP8 conventions would be tedious beyond belief.
 The good news is that a combination of packages and Visual Studio Code will do a lot of them for you.
-Packages can re-style and even re-write your code automatically; we'll see how to do this in the next chapter.
+Packages can re-style and even re-write your code automatically; we'll see how to do a lot styling automatically in Chapter on {ref}`code-advcd-best-practice`.

-For now, we will find out about some of the most important style factors.
-Before that, PEP8 is not the only Python style guide going around: another popular one is the [Google style guide](https://google.github.io/styleguide/pyguide.html).

-Most programming languages have a style guide or at least some conventions!

 ![Code quality](https://imgs.xkcd.com/comics/code_quality.png)

 ### What's in a name?

-First, naming matters.
+First, name matter.
 Use meaningful names for variables, functions, or whatever it is you're naming.
 Avoid abbreviations that you understand *now* but which will be unclear to others, or future you.
 For example, use `real_wage_hourly` over `re_wg_ph`.
 I know it's tempting to use `temp` but you'll feel silly later when you can't for the life of you remember what `temp` does or is.
 A good trick when naming booleans (variables that are either true or false) is to use `is` followed by what the boolean variable refers to, for example `is_married`.

 As well as this general tip, Python has conventions on naming different kinds of variables.
 The naming convention for almost all objects is lower case separated by underscores, e.g. `a_variable=10` or ‘this_is_a_script.py’.
 This style of naming is also known as snake case.
-There are different naming conventions though--[Allison Horst](https://twitter.com/allison_horst) made this fantastic cartoon of the different conventions that are in use.
+There are different naming conventions though—[Allison Horst](https://twitter.com/allison_horst) made this fantastic cartoon of the different conventions that are in use.

 ![Different naming conventions.
 Artwork by @allison_horst.](https://github.com/aeturrell/coding-for-economists/raw/main/img/in_that_case.jpg) Different naming conventions.
 Artwork by @allison_horst.